sskoczyl/crash-course/README.md

 docker-compose down
 ```

+## Endpoints

+After running server following endpoints are available:
+* Registration- `/api/v1/accounts/register/`
+    In order to register, send `POST` request, with following data:
+    ```json
+    {
+        "email": "example@mail.com",
+        "password": "password123",
+        "display_name": "example_name"
+    }
+    ```
+    Password minimal and maximal length are 8 and 22.
+Field `display_name` is optional, request does not have to contain it.
+Default value for `display_name` is empty string `""`, its maximal length is 32.
 ## Dependencies

 All project dependencies can be found in `/backend/requirements.txt` file.
 In order to install them in virtual enviroment use: